kseniia-chepur/bank-loans-frontend/README.md

 ### Description of the project
 This project is a part of the TechMagic Academy_JS course#15.
 It provides frontend part for the loan management system at commercial bank.

+The app allows users to register/login into system, registered users can manage clients, types of loans and client's loans.
+Requests to delete endpoints can be sent by users with administrative rights only.

 ## [Link to DEMO](https://bank-loans-app.netlify.app/)